-If you are caring for somebody and need support during the pandemic you can contact our us using our dedicated email address carersQAservice@nsft.nhs.uk.
+If you are caring for somebody and need support during the pandemic, you can contact us using our dedicated email address carersQAservice@nsft.nhs.uk.

 Help keep our hospitals safe

-If you are visiting us during the pandemic you can help us to keep each other safe by:
+If you are visiting us, we ask that you help us to keep each other safe by:

 - Washing or sanitising your hands when you arrive at the hospital/outpatient area,